Core Rules of Play

 - You start with 5 Vitality.

-- Armor requires the correct skill and a physical representation that covers your chest.
+- Requires the correct Armor skill and visible physical armor covering your chest.

 Dexterity Armor